Bioconductor/AnVIL_Admin/docs/index.md

 - Jupyter notebook / _Bioconductor_

-  - The latest terra-jupyter-bioconductor docker containers are available at [AnVIL][] and on the [Google Container registry][gcr].
-These containers have the Bioconductor release version 3.10, and R version 3.6 on jupyter notebooks.
+  - The latest terra-jupyter-bioconductor docker containers are available at [AnVIL][] and on the [Google Container Registry][gcr].
+These containers have the Bioconductor release version 3.10, and R version 3.6 as jupyter notebooks.
 They work like the [bioconductor_docker][] images, with the capability to install 'all of' the _Bioconductor_ packages.
 This image has been tested on Leonardo and installs all but a few packages in _Bioconductor_ release 3.10, which fail due to achived CRAN dependencies.
-The github link for this work is [terra-docker][]; use issues on the [_Bioconductor_ fork][bioconductor-terra-docker] for _R_ / _Bioconductor_ content.
+The github link for this work is [terra-docker][];
+    use issues on the [Bioconductor fork][bioconductor-terra-docker]
+    for _R_ / _Bioconductor_ content.

-  - The latest image is **us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:0.0.12**.
+  - The latest image is [us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:0.0.12][].

   - Links: [Jupyter github repo][] and [Jupyter Dockerfile][].